The Bankrate promise

 Once you’ve decided to buy Alphabet stock and you’ve opened and funded your brokerage account, you can set up your order.
 Use the company’s ticker symbol when you input your order.
 In the case of Alphabet, you have two choices, since the company has multiple public stock classes – GOOG and GOOGL – the latter of which has voting rights.
 (This structure in itself is a hidden risk for many tech companies, especially new IPOs.)

 Buying a stock can be exciting, but success won’t happen overnight.
-Investors should take a long-term perspective on their investments, and they should consider taking advantage of dollar-cost averaging, if they believe in the stock for the long haul.
+Still, investing in stocks is one of the best ways to earn passive income over time, and investors should take a long-term perspective on their investments, and they should consider taking advantage of dollar-cost averaging, if they believe in the stock for the long haul.

 With dollar-cost averaging, investors add a set amount of money to their position over time, and that really helps when a stock declines, allowing them to purchase more shares.
 High-flying stocks can dip from time-to-time, so the strategy can help you achieve a lower buy price and higher overall profits.